The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Concluding remarks

 Comparing to well-known implementations, our preliminary implementation performs quite good.
-For example, it runs faster than Qhull 2011.1 \cite{QhullWeb} when a Voronoi diagram of $10^6$ sites is computed (a few seconds on a standard computer).
+For example, it runs faster than Qhull 2011.1 \cite{QhullWeb} when a Voronoi diagram of $10^6$ sites is computed (a few seconds on an old computer).
 However, it does not run faster than Triangle \cite{Shewchuk1996,Shewchuk2002}.
-Both Qhull and Triangle are veteran serial implementations (more than 16 years) which have adopted many enhancements over the years.
+Both Qhull and Triangle are veteran serial implementations which have adopted many enhancements over the years.
 Despite this, their behavior is worse than linear and their output is not always correct.
-In contrast, in our implementation only two people have been involved (only one of them has done the programming work) and many enhancements are waiting to be implemented.
-For instance, each vertex usually belongs to 3 cells and hence it is computed 3 times, while in Qhull/Triangle it is computed only once.
-In addition, at least in the multiprocessor case, it is better than linear, and so far no incorrect output has been observed when double precision arithmetic was used.
-A detailed description of experimental results and more details about implementation issues in various environments will be discussed elsewhere.
+In contrast, in our implementation only two people have been involved, for a not so long period, and only one of them has done the programming work.
+Many enhancements are waiting to be implemented.
+For instance, each vertex usually belongs to three cells and hence it is computed three times, while in Qhull/Triangle it is computed only once.
+We also note that in our implementation, so far no incorrect output has been observed when double precision arithmetic was used.